emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

     the stack - the wasm VM has spilled them, but none of that is observable to user code).

-    This function requires Asyncify.
-(It relies on that option to spill the local state all the way up the stack.)
+    This function requires Asyncify - it relies on that option to spill the local state all the way up the stack.
+As a result, it will add overhead to your program.